varunteja007006/Half-Baked-Repos/Practice TS/README.md

 # Practice TypeScript

+## About TypeSCript

+TypeScript is a programming language that builds on JavaScript, giving you better tooling at any scale.
+It is a superset of JavaScript, which means that all valid JavaScript code is also valid TypeScript code.
+However, TypeScript adds optional type annotations to JavaScript, which can help to catch errors early and make your code more readable and maintainable.

+TypeScript is compiled to JavaScript, so you can use it with any existing JavaScript codebase.
+It is also supported by all major JavaScript frameworks and libraries, such as React, Angular, and Vue.

+TypeScript is a popular choice for developing large and complex JavaScript applications.
+It is used by companies such as Google, Microsoft, and Amazon.

+Here are some examples of how TypeScript can be used:

+- To define the types of function parameters and return values: This can help to prevent errors and make your code more robust.

+- To define the types of variables and object properties: This can help to improve the readability and maintainability of your code.

+- To enforce coding conventions: TypeScript can be used to ensure that your code follows a consistent set of coding conventions, such as those defined by the Airbnb JavaScript Style Guide.

+## Install TypeScript

 To use TypeScript we need to install Node and then install TypeScript Compiler.
 The TypeScript Compiler allows use to compile TypeScript files